EivindArvesen/react-workshop/exercise-5/README.md

 const TodoListContainer = props => <TodoList {...props} />;
 ```

 3.  :pencil2: Now for the Redux magic to select what React _props_ we want to map to what Redux _state_.
-Remember, the `TodoList` expects an `todoItems` _prop_ of type array that contains instances of `Todo` class instances.:
+Remember, the `TodoList` expects a `todoItems` _prop_ of type array that contains instances of `Todo` class instances.:

 ```js
 const mapStateToProps = state => ({